Glooring/axiom-image-click-downloader/README.md

 ## License

 No specific open-source license is included.
 You may adapt and use it **as-is** for personal or educational use.
 If you plan to share or commercialize it, consider adding an appropriate open-source license (e.g., MIT, Apache 2.0, GPL).

----

-### Enjoy!
-You now have a working setup that intercepts clicks on images at `https://axiom.trade/pulse`, converts `.webp` images to `.png`, and downloads them instantly.